athena-framework/athena/docs/routing.md

 #### Filtering

 A callback can be set to only run on specific actions, or to exclude specific actions.
-This can be achieved by add an `only`, or `excluded` field to the `Callback` annotation.
+This can be achieved by adding an `only`, or `excluded` field to the `Callback` annotation.
 The value to these fields is a `Array(String)` where each string is the name of an action.

 ```Crystal
 @[Athena::Routing::Callback(event: Athena::Routing::CallbackEvents::OnResponse, only: ["get_all_users"])]